linnarsson-lab/loom-viewer/README.md

 * `loompy`, a Python library for creating and working with data in `.loom` format.
 * `loom-viewer`, a web app for browsing large single-cell RNA-seq datasets

-We recently split `loompy` into [a pure python package](https://github.com/linnarsson-lab/loompy) and a viewer.
-This repository is the viewer part.
+This repository is the loom-viewer part.

 ## Installation